dhis2/training-docs/content/tracker_use/lg_tracker_capture_android.md

 ![image-20211001132003078](resources/images/tracker_capture_android/image-20211001132003078.png)

 Click on the plus sign than select an org unit in which to register the case into.
-Select Accept once you have select the org unit.
+Select Done once you have select the org unit.

 ![enrollment_OU](resources/images/tracker_capture_android/select_enrollment_OU.png)